Don’t hold your breath waiting for Radiohead to sue Sam Smith over “Midnight Train.”

 By comparison, the first three chords, I – III – IV, from “Creep,” have a distinct ring.
 So much so that The Hollies came calling to say “Creep” sounds a helluva lot like our song from 20 years ago, “The Air That I Breathe!”
 (If you’re wondering, yes, it goes next to the iv chord.
 So all four chords were the same and the melody quite similar as well.)
-The Hollies writers got a songwriting credit for “Creep.”
+Its writers Albert Hammond and Mike Hazlewood, got a songwriting credit for “Creep.”

 Can one successfully argue that a less distinct and common chord progression might infringe upon a more distinct and less common one?